Better Off Alone: Single

 The single was initially released as an instrumental single by DJ Jurgen in 1997 on Violent Music B.V.'s label Violent Records.
-Upon its release, there were only 500 vinyls pressed.
+Upon its release, there were only 500 vinyl records pressed.
 After the single established credibility under DJ Jurgen's name, the vocal versions got re-released as "DJ Jurgen Presents Alice Deejay" as well as "Alice Deejay Featuring DJ Jurgen" in some countries.
 The vocal single later came to be of just Alice Deejay.

 The track was released to dance clubs and became an international hit in clubs reaching number 2 on the Billboard club charts and a top ten club chart worldwide.
 The song then became a hit reaching number 2 in Canada, number 27 in the U.S. and number 2 in the UK.
 It went on to sell over 600,000 copies in the UK and become one of the country's best-selling singles of 1999, despite the radio edit not being on the commercial CD release.
 The song was in the top 100 best-selling singles in Australia for 2000 as compiled by the Australian Recording Industry Association.